SaiSindhuja197/mslearn-fabric/Instructions/Labs/01-apache-spark.md

    plt.show()
     ```

-1. Run the cell and review the results, which consist of a column chart with the total gross revenue for each year.
-Note the following features of the code used to produce this chart:
+1. **Run** the cell and review the results, which display a column chart representing the total gross revenue for each year.
+Note the following key aspects of the code used to generate this visualization:

     - The **matplotlib** library requires a *Pandas* dataframe, so you need to convert the *Spark* dataframe returned by the Spark SQL query to this format.

     - At the core of the **matplotlib** library is the **pyplot** object.
 This is the foundation for most plotting functionality.

     - The default settings result in a usable chart, but there's considerable scope to customize it

     ![](./Images2/1/t8-12.png)

-1. Modify the code to plot the chart as follows:
+1. Modify the code to generate the chart:

     ```Python
    from matplotlib import pyplot as plt